 As a homeowner, the best thing you can do is take all necessary preventative measures to reduce the risk of termite infestation.

 Is Tent Fumigation Necessary?

 Drywood termite infestation has traditionally meant tent fumigation.
 Fortunately, times have changed.
-Homeowners now have options available when it comes to dealing with these home-destroying pests.
+Homeowners now have options other than home tenting available and termite fumigation when it comes to dealing with these home-destroying pests.
 With the advent of sophisticated acoustic emission devices and infrared scanners, we are now able to pinpoint where the termites are eating and nesting.
 Localized treatments may be an option, allowing you to avoid the cost and inconvenience of tent fumigation.
-We will conduct a thorough inspection of your home, locate the problem and create an effective plan of action to remedy your situation.
+We will conduct a thorough inspection of your home, locate the problem and create an effective treatment plan to achieve termite elimination and future termite prevention.